andalugeeks/andaluh-discord/README.md

 ## Usage

-The bot has 4 slash/application commands (type '/' to view them).
+The bot has 1 slash/application commands (type '/' to view them).
 You need to use the sync prefix command first for application commands to show.
 The prefix set for this bot is its own @mention.
 Example: `@andaluhbot sync`.

-* `/an`: Get Andalûh EPA standard transliteration (using 'ç')
+* `/andaluh`: Get Andalûh EPA standard transliteration (using 'ç')

-* `/anz`: Andalûh EPA Zezeo transliteration
+The command has two parameters:

-* `/ans`: Andalûh EPA Seseo transliteration
+* `text`: Text to transliterate
-* `/anh`: Andalûh EPA Heheo transliteration
+* `[Optional] variant`: Choose one of the three variants of transliteration instead of 'ç' (zezeo, seseo or heheo)

 ## Support